6 months by cncdivi

 There are a couple of things to remember about how aluminum (and other metals) are different from wood or plastics.
 First, they have a much smaller “sweet spot” for optimal feeds and speeds.
-If you leave the sweet spot, cutters start breaking, wearing out a lot faster, and surface finish is poor at best.
+If you leave the sweet spot, cutters start breaking, they wear out a lot faster, and surface finish is poor at best.
 In fact, there are several sweet spots depending on what you want to accomplish:

 Metals have much smaller sweet spots (narrower range of acceptible feeds and speeds) than wood or plastics…

 The second thing is that for aluminum (and some other metals), there is a “stickiness” factor.
 Aluminum wants to stick to the tool.
 In fact, it will do so to the point that it welds itself to the tool.